-Chinese BBQ pork is loved the world over, and it’s not hard to make at home!
-With some key ingredients and a couple of technique, it might even be better than buying, actually, it probably will be 🙂 Once done, you can slice and have it wit rice, noodles, use it in a sandwich or a steamed bun.
+Chinese BBQ pork is loved the world over, and it's not hard to make at home!
+With some key ingredients and a couple of techniques, it might even be better than buying, actually, it probably will be :).
+Once done, you can slice and have it wit rice, noodles, use it in a sandwich or a steamed bun.
 Or just have it straight up!

-The only thing about pork butt is that it is a highly irregular piece of meat.
-The whole roast is made up of various different muscles that look (and taste) slightly different, which I think keeps it interesting and when you eat char siu.
-This is also why some pieces don’t taste the same as others.
-It’s also got lots of fat and some connective tissue running throughout the piece, so it can be a bit intimidating to breakdown for some.
-But don’t worry, you’re just literally cutting it down into log shaped pieces, cut right through any irregularities, you’ll be fine.
-Chinese BBQ pork is supposed to be rustic and irregular looking anyway!
+The only thing about pork butt is that it is a highly irregular piece of meat and it can be intimidating for some to deal with.
+The roast is made up of various different muscles that look (and taste) slightly different, which I think keeps it interesting.
+This is also why some pieces don't taste the same as others.
+It's also got lots of fat (yum) and some connective tissue running throughout the piece which means some parts are a bit chewier.
+The chewiness will be mitigated by slicing thinly when serving.

 How About Something Leaner?

-Pork loin and tenderloin are also not as naturally flavourful, but if you’re going to end up using the pork in another dish where you will drench it in sauce, it will be fine.
+Pork loin and tenderloin are not as flavourful, so it's not my preferred choice, but if you're going to end up using the pork in another dish where you will drench it in sauce, it will be fine.
 But if you want to eat it simply sliced with rice or noodles, you might want to stick with pork butt.

 The glaze is what makes this pork shine and glisten and gives it a sweet caramelized crust.
 I like to just use some honey mixed with a bit of the red bean curd juice, but for an extra oomph of flavour you can also take some of the leftover marinade, heat it up to boiling to cook off raw pork juice, and then combine that with the honey to make a glaze.
 It'll be less red that way, but it'll give you more of the flavours of the spices, either one works well.